Scarborough College: Pre-School and Prep school

 Scarborough College's Prep School was moved on to the main campus of the college on Filey Road in 2002.
 It is currently housed in a modern, purpose-built building, separate from the college's historic main building.
 The Prep School was formerly known as Lisvane, but was renamed Scarborough College Junior School in 2010.
 In 2012, the college merged with local preparatory school Bramcote, and was renamed as Bramcote Junior School.
 The head of the prep school is Chris Barker.

 The Pre-School, known locally also as Little Owls, is based in part of the new purpose-built building for the Prep school.
 However, in 2014 it moved to the old premises of Bramcote School across the road.
 Little Owls is currently led by Jackie Hunter.

 Senior school and sixth form

 The senior school is housed in the college's main building.
 The campus also consists of a separate Science and ICT block, a sports hall, astroturf and performing arts theatre.
 Pupils study a mix of GCSE and IGCSE qualifications in Years 10 and 11.
-Classes are taught in well equipped classrooms and there are a wide range of sport, ICT, music and drama facilities.
+Classes are taught in classrooms and there are a range of sport, ICT, music and drama facilities.
+The school also has access to an athletics track, rugby field, and sports hall at the former Bramcote site, further down Filey Road.
+This field serves as the 1st XV Rugby Team’s home field.

 For the sixth form there is the provision of a study centre, private ICT facilities and a separate dining area and cafe.
 The current Head of Sixth Form is Heather Ramsay.